Executive LLM in International Business Law

 - Environmental Dispute Resolution (3 cr)

 All of these courses count toward the Executive LLM degree requirements.
-As such, the IEEL concentration requires completion of a minimum of 12 credits but must also be completed in addition to the 14 residency credits and other course requirements necessary for obtaining the LLM degree.
-As such, obtaining the concentration requires completion of a minimum of 26 ELLM credits (14 residency credits plus 12 concentration credits).
+As such, the IEEL concentration requires completion of a minimum of 12 credits, but must also be completed in addition to all other degree requirements.

 Courses in International Environmental and Energy Law